 Clay and Slate Tile Roofing Shingles

 Clay tiles have been used for roofing for centuries all over the world.
 Clay tile roofs are known for their durability, longevity, and beauty.
 You might not think of them as shingles, but they’re often known as shingled roofs because they are installed as multiple small pieces.
+If your tile roof is reaching the end of its impressive lifespan, understand the structural expertise required for a proper tile roof replacement.

 Pros: